Armed Forces of Armenia: Kosovo

 There are 70 Armenian soldiers serving in Kosovo as peacekeepers.

 Armenia joined the Kosovo Force in Kosovo in 2004.
 Armenian "blue helmets" serve within the Greek Army battalion.
 The relevant memorandum was signed on 3 September 2003, in Yerevan and ratified by the Armenian Parliament on 13 December 2003.
 The sixth deployment of Armenian peacekeepers departed for Kosovo on 14 November 2006.
 In 2008, the Armenian National Assembly voted unanimously to double the peacekeeping force in Kosovo by sending an extra 34 peacekeepers to the region, increasing the total number of peacekeepers in the region to 68.

-Armenia temporarily withdrew its peacekeepers from Kosovo in February 2012 as a result of the reduction of the Greek sundivisions.
+Armenia temporarily withdrew its peacekeepers from Kosovo in February 2012 as a result of the reduction of the Greek subdivisions.
 Armenia redeployed them in July to serve alongside American soldiers in Kosovo.

 Iraq

 After the end of the invasion of Iraq, Armenia deployed a unit of 46 peacekeepers under Polish command.
 Armenian peacekeepers were based in Al-Kut, 62 mi from the capital of Baghdad.
 On 23 July 2006, the fourth shift of Armenian peacekeepers departed for Iraq.
 The shift included 3 staff commanders, 2 medical officers, 10 combat engineers and 31 drivers.
 Throughout the length of the deployment, there was one Armenian wounded and no deaths.
 The Armenian government extended the small troop presence in Iraq by one year at the end of 2005 and 2006.
 On 7 October 2008, Armenia withdrew its contingent of 46 peacekeepers.
 This coincided with the withdrawal of the Polish contingent in Iraq.